 “We’re now at a stage where we’ve had advancements in PNA design and advancements in drug delivery converging,” Quijano says.
 “We’re getting to a place where both technologies are ready for clinical translation.”

 For many, the prospect of human gene editing raises the unsettling specter of a dystopian world in which elites create custom children with enhanced mental or physical agility—or even purely aesthetic characteristics such as a specific eye or hair color.

 “I have very distinct memories of being in my high school biology class, and them wheeling in the TV on the cart and watching Gattaca,” says Ricciardi.
-The 1997 film starring Ethan Hawke portrays a future world in which genetically engineered children excel, while natural ones come up against continual prejudice.
+The 1997 film starring Ethan Hawke portrays a future world in which genetically engineered children excel, while natural ones come up against continuous prejudice.
 The work coming out of the Glazer and Saltzman labs has a more virtuous goal.
 “We are not trying to introduce favorable characteristics such as improved intelligence or athletic ability or musical prowess.
 What we’re trying to do is eliminate the burden of disease in children,” Ricciardi says.
 “There are kids with genetic disorders who will be going to doctors’ appointments for the rest of their lives.
-They’re going to be taking chronic, expensive therapies to help ameliorate the symptoms of their disease.
+They’re going to be taking chronic expensive therapies to help ameliorate the symptoms of their disease.
 And if we can do anything to lessen that burden on patients, families, and the health care system—that’s what the goal of our therapies is.”